The Great Cable Guide

 Mobile phones and tablets

 New EU law means USB-C will be the standard connector for all tech by end 2024.
-Say goodbye to your old cables!
+Say goodbye to your old cables and chargers!

 USB C cable and socket